 Product Line Operations Support EngineerBusinesses UTC AEROSPACE SYSTEMS Job ID 69037BR Date posted 07/12/2018 City Windsor Locks State Connecticut Country US

-The Engineer is accountable for delivering a technically correct assessment of non-conforming material and providing technically correct answers to inquiries from Operations.
-These answers must be provided to meet the schedules of production hardware deliveries to minimize the impact on Operations.
+Accountability: The Engineer is accountable for delivering technically correct assessment of non-conforming material and providing technically correct answers to inquiries from Operations.
+These answers must be provided to meet the schedules of production hardware deliveries to minimize impact on Operations.

 - Feedback from Operations Center Manager and Cell Teams.
 Response time in hours or less than 2 days is what they are looking for.